shubhamanchanto2022/test_app_6/README.md

 # README

-complete ruby and rails devloper
+complete ruby and rails devloper by shubham

 This README would normally document whatever steps are necessary to get the application up and running.